pryv/dev-site/src/documents/sections/activity.html.md

 TODO: introductory text

-### Socket.IO support
+### <a id="activity-activity-socketio"></a>Socket.IO support

-The activity service supports real-time interaction with Socket.IO, both by accepting equivalent messages for all API methods and by emitting data change notification messages.
+The activity service supports real-time interaction with [Socket.IO](http://socket.io), both by accepting equivalent messages for most API methods and by emitting data change notification messages.
+(Code examples below are in Javascript.)

 #### Calling API methods